Porc-Epic Cave

-Porc-Epic Cave (also Porc Epic Cave, Porc-Épic Cave) is an archaeological site located in Dire Dawa, Ethiopia.
+Porc-Epic Cave (also Porc Epic Cave, Porc-Épic Cave) is an archaeological site located in Dire Dawa, Oromia, Ethiopia.
 Dated back to the Middle Stone Age, the site contains extensive evidence of microlithic tools, bone, and faunal remains.
 The lithic assemblage reveals that inhabitants at the time were well-organized with their environment.
 There is also rock art and strong evidence for ochre processing.
 The site was first discovered in 1920 by H. De Monfreid and P. Teilhard De Chardin.
 H. Breuil and P. Wernert performed the first excavation in 1933, followed from 1974 to 1976 by J. Desmond Clark and K.D.
 Williamson.
 Succeeding this was an excavation in 1998.
 Porc-Epic Cave provides insight into the behavior and technical capability of modern humans in eastern Africa during the Middle Stone Age.

 Geographical, environmental, and geological features

 Geography

 Porc-Epic Cave is a Middle Stone Age site located between the Somali Plateau and Afar Depression.
-It is also situated two kilometres northeast of Babo Terara and lies three kilometers south of Dire Dawa, Ethiopia.
+It is also situated two kilometres northeast of Babo Terara and lies three kilometers south of Dire Dawa, Oromia, Ethiopia.
 Sitting 140 meters above the wadi Laga Dächatu, it is near the top of the Garad Erer hill.
 The cave opens at the base of an Upper Jurassic limestone cliff.